The Carolina Classic

 Every season, two of the three founding clubs co-host the event.
 One club chooses a lake, another provides logistical support, and another just enjoys the event and shows up to fish.
 In 2023, CKA hosts the events for points, FKA provides local support, and so forth.

 Every season, the clubs rotate, hosting the event on different fisheries.
+The 2025 event will be on Lake James.

 When is it?

-Next season, two of the clubs will co-host the event, too, at a different lake, and every season it will rotate between clubs.
 The goal, as always, is to grow the sport of kayak fishing in our beautiful state, promote our anglers and clubs, and provide a competitive environment that is fair and fun.

-© CKA 2014-2023
+© CKA 2014-2025